Laisa Vulakoro: Media appearances

 She continued her run on the show in 2011, and was set to return for the 5th season in 2012 but was later replaced.
 However she appeared as a guest judge in three episodes.

-She appeared in episode 2 of the Martin Clunes miniseries Islands of the Pacific, which aired on January 20, 2022.
+She appeared in episode 2 of the Martin Clunes miniseries Islands of the Pacific, which aired on January 20, 2022 and has been repeated since then.